-At June 30, 2019, the City reported a liability of \$540,087 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2018 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2016.
-An expected total pension liability as of June 30, 2018 was determined using standard roll-forward techniques.
+At June 30, 2020, the City reported a liability of \$720,676 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2019 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2019 and rolled forward using generally accepted actuarial procedures.
 The City's proportion of the net pension liability was based on a projection of the City's long-term share of contributions to the net pension plan relative to the projected contributions of all participating entities, actuarially determined.
-At June 30, 2018, the City's proportion was .008868 percent.
+At June 30, 2020, the City's proportion was .010247 percent.